Cycling experiences November 10, 2021

 For the more courageous, a marked road between the oldest trees of the forest allows you to explore the Romanesque chapel and remains of the Charterhouse of Liget.
 Founded by Henry II Plantagenet, father of the famous Richard Lion's Heart, the monastery, powerful in the Middle Ages, was sold after the Revolution.
 The road then sets out again in a younger part of the forest before crossing pretty farm hamlets posed on the heights of the hills of the Indrois valley.

-The road takes you to the shores of Lake Chemillé-sur-Indrois.
-La leisure centre is the occasion of a cool break on the beach, or gourmet on the terrace of restaurant Carp diem, the aptly named!
 You then pedal on the loop cyclo n ° 3, a pretty shaded path to one of the most beautiful villages in France, My Treasure.
 Before crossing the bridge, you discover the imposing silhouettes of the castle and collegiate.
-Do not hesitate to set foot on land to follow the canal on the balconies of the Indrois.
+Do not hesitate to set foot on land to follow the canal and the river on the balconies of the Indrois.
 Of the, the view over the village is superb.

 Le castle, founded at 11e century, was profoundly transformed during the Renaissance and then in the 19e century by Polish Count Branicki.
 The visit of the castle and its collections of works of art is essential and will rest the calves a little.
 Before retracing your steps towards Chemillé, take a look the elegant collegiate church of Saint-Jean-Baptiste, one of the Renaissance architectural masterpieces from Touraine.